vincent-terpstra/vincent-terpstra.github.io/_posts/2019-12-25-ConnectFour.md

 <span style="color: gold; "><b> GoldAI </b></span> is a backtracking **algorithm**.
 This algorithm uses **recursion** and the stack to remember and test each possible board state.
+Originally a in-class assignment using JavaFX; this project became a self-taught lesson in AI, backtracking algorithms, path reduction, and heuristics.

 <script src="soundmanager2-setup.js" id="setup"></script>
 <script src="soundmanager2-jsmin.js" id="jsmin"></script>